BlueDragon23/SimMansion/docs/Overview.md

 - How to handle specific needs?
 Some kind of "traits" on rooms?
 - Is there some kind of development tree?
 Explicitly or hidden?
 You probably shouldn't get really esoteric rooms before a kitchen for example
 - Multiple pathways to a given room? e.g. bathroom OR gym both upgrade to massage parlour
-- Ongoing maintenance cost?
-Seems risky, in terms of accidental softlock